 Mouth Blood Blister

 A blood blister is a bumpy round structure that grows in your mouth.
-These blisters are a result of a vessel situated under the skin-pops, recollects, and clots up under the layer of skin.
-A sudden blood blister in the mouth with no pain often forms when a small blood vessel breaks from minor trauma, stress, or irritation, even if you don’t notice it happening.
+These blisters are a result of a vessel situated under the skin that pops, recollects, and clots up under the layer of skin — forming what is sometimes called a blood clot in mouth.
+A sudden blood blister in mouth no pain often forms when a small blood vessel breaks from minor trauma, stress, or irritation, even if you don’t notice it happening.
 It appears as a dark red or purple bubble and usually isn’t a cause for concern.
-Treatment includes leaving the blister alone, using a gentle salt-water rinse, and avoiding sharp, hot, or spicy foods.
-Most painless blood blisters heal on their own within a few days.
-If it keeps returning or becomes painful, it’s best to see a dentist or doctor for evaluation.

 Blood Blister on Lip

-A blood blister on the lip is a small, dark or reddish bubble filled with blood that forms after minor trauma such as accidental biting, hot food burns, or irritation from dental appliances like retainers or aligners.
+A blood blister on my lip is a small, dark or reddish bubble filled with blood that forms after minor trauma such as accidental biting, hot food burns, or irritation from dental appliances like retainers or aligners.
 It may feel tender or swollen at first but usually heals naturally within three to seven days.

 To support healing, keep the mouth clean, avoid touching or popping the blister, and rinse gently with warm salt water.
 Applying a cold compress can help reduce discomfort and swelling.
 If the blister becomes painful, infected, or does not heal within a week, it is best to consult a dentist for proper care.